In a sea of stars, this is how we stand out.

 We believe that software is going to change the world in some of the most profound ways.

 That’s one of the main reasons we started off helping SaaS companies acquire more customers.

-But after acquiring B2B SaaS customers for the last 5 years, we realized there was a systemic issue in this industry.
+But after acquiring B2B SaaS customers for the last 5 years, we realized that the way people bought SaaS products had changed.